20. Objects II — More on Methods

 Note

-You may have also noticed how the type hint for other is the string "Sphere", as opposed to just
+You may have noticed that the type hint for other is the string "Sphere" rather than just Sphere.

 1import math